Friday

 Engine Management 201

 "Controlling the Beast."
-John presents a thorough discussion of what the pilot can control and what effects such things as the prop, throttle, and mixture have on the combustion event.
+We present a thorough discussion of what the pilot can control and what effects such things as the prop, throttle, and mixture have on the combustion event.
 These issues build on the foundation of the "Landmarks" you learned earlier and you will begin to see what effects engine control movement have on the combustion event and the health of your engine.
 You will gain a thorough understanding of what determines horsepower output when rich of peak and when lean of peak as they are not at all the same.
 This is a major revelation to most pilots and alters the way power is understood as it relates to engine longevity.

 Engine Run

-Carl Goulet Memorial Engine Test Stand -- "Seeing it all Happen" George is in his element as he explains the real-world workings of what you have been learning over the last 24 hours.
 You will see, in real time, the pressure traces generated by the combustion event , and how they are affected by everything learned earlier in the day.
 You will see the effects of timing changes and how this can change the entire operational range of general aviation piston engines.
 You will observe detonation, in real time, on a running engine.
 (It's like pornography; hard to define, but you will know it when you see it!)
 From this point on, you will never think of your engine the same way as you always have as this is only place in the world these phenomenon can be observed in a teaching environment.

 Now What?

-George will challenge your new skills with a display of data from an engine monitor taken from a real "event."
+We will challenge your new skills with a display of data from an engine monitor taken from a real "event."
 If you correctly figure out what to do (if anything) or not do, and when in response to this challenge, you will know that you have joined the ranks of the all too few pilots who truly understand their engine monitor and how they can properly control the events going on inside their engines.
 The room always gets really quiet when this presentation starts!

-Detonation & Pre-ignition
+Detonatino & Pre-ignition

-"Recognizing & Avoiding the Catastrophic event" Next, George will present the details and scientific explanations of these two events which are frequently confused, often used interchangeably, misused, and are not at all the same event.
+"Recognizing & Avoiding the Catastrophic event" Next, we will present the details and scientific explanations of these two events which are frequently confused, often used interchangeably, misused, and are not at all the same event.
 One event is much more benign than most pilots think and the other is much more destructive than most realize.
 You will learn how to control these events and stop them should you experience them.

 Fried Valves